Emissions reporting

 Gas Producers may choose to become certified under the ISCC System of which there is more information on their website.
 If so, then they will be able to generate Proof of Sustainability (PoS) documents which will display calculated emissions factors.

-These documents are outside the scope of the GGCS whoever the Scheme has a compliance process to guard against double counting – see GGCS Guidance Document 19 - Interaction of GGCS and ISCC - here.
+The GGCS has a compliance process to guard against double counting between our RGGOs and ISCC PoS – see GGCS Guidance Document 19 - Interaction of GGCS and ISCC - here.

 naturemade star